deeptestai/genai_tigs/docs/User-Guide/extending-giftbench.md

   -Imagenet_classifir_ckpt:For Imagenet, we used pretrained classifier weights vgg-19-bn  directly from the PyTorch repository [see pytorch Link](https://drive.google.com/uc?export=download&id=YOUR_DIRECT_DOWNLOAD_LINK_ID)
 ### Training the Classifier from Scratch or Modifying Hyperparameters
+To evaluate robustness, GIFTbench requires a reference classifier trained on the same dataset.
+This classifier serves as the system under test and is used to assess misclassification induced by the test generators.These scripts can be adapted to new datasets by adjusting:
+-input resolution and channels,
+-number of output classes,
+-dataset-specific preprocessing.
   Navigate to the `sa/` directory, which contains subfolders for each dataset.
 Each dataset-specific folder includes its corresponding training script (`*_train.py`) along with a `model.py` file that defines the classifier architecture.

   -To make changes to hyperparameters or to train the classifier from scratch, execute the following command: